-Lubbock is a relatively large city located in the state of Texas.
-With a population of 258,862 people and 60 constituent neighborhoods, Lubbock is the 11th largest community in Texas.
+Lubbock is a large city located in the state of Texas.
+With a population of 257,141 people and 94 constituent neighborhoods, Lubbock is the tenth largest community in Texas.

 This makes it a good place to live for young singles in their 20s and 30s and who have undergraduate or graduate degrees and are starting their professional careers.
 Although Lubbock is a large city, this demographic is significant enough that young professionals will find many others like themselves here, with really good opportunities for friendships, recreation, romance, and more.

 One of the benefits of Lubbock is that there is very little traffic.
 The average commute to work is 17.34 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 In terms of college education, Lubbock is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.74% of adults in Lubbock have a college degree.

 The per capita income in Lubbock in 2018 was $28,662, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $114,648 for a family of four.
 However, Lubbock contains both very wealthy and poor people as well.